StokersWebsite/.github/Research/Agile.md

 ![Kanban](https://user-images.githubusercontent.com/73878099/175043438-41888d6a-3073-4efc-8d1e-982191403501.png)

 Kanban is in my opinion a simpler version of scrum.
-You have a Kanban Board, which has all the tasks devided in 3 sections.
+You have a Kanban Board, which has all the tasks divided in 3 sections.
 And they are (in my opinion) very self explanatory.
 #### To Do
 In this section you put all the tasks that you still need to do to finish all the requirements.
 It is like a backlog of all tasks.
 #### Doing
 In this section you put all the tasks that you are currently working on.
 All tasks in this section are in progress, which there are normally not that many.
 #### Done
-And finaly you have the section "Done".
+And finally you have the section "Done".
 In this section you can see all tasks that have been finished.
 This way everybody can see how far you are along with the project.

 This is the main principle of Kanban.
-I personaly really like Kanban since it is not that complicated but works nontheless.
+I personally really like Kanban since it is not that complicated but works nontheless.
 This is why I used it for my individual project.
 ![KanbanBoard](https://user-images.githubusercontent.com/73878099/175045054-2461530e-ce31-4645-ba84-9e861a35e99f.png)
 I added a "To verify" section, in this I put everything that I think is done but needs to be verified by the stakeholders.

-kanban works better for really small groups or individual people.
+Kanban works better for really small groups or individual people.
 Because if you have a lot of people working on a lot of different tasks the board gets really cluttered really fast.
 This is why for our group project we used [scrum](https://github.com/StokersWebsite/.github/edit/main/Research/Agile.md#scrum) and for my individual project I used Kanban.